Steeping the Perfect Cup of Tea

 Step 4: Remove the tea leaves.
 Pour into a cup and enjoy.

-After this point, you can sweeten your tea with sugar, cream or honey or add a dash of lemon juice or mint for that extra flavor.
-But us being the purists that we are, recommend you to drink it plain.
-If not always, just try it plain once; you'll be surprised how many layers are there to a cup of tea.
+After this point, you can sweeten your tea with sugar, cream or honey or add a dash of lemon juice or mint for that extra flavour.
+But, being the purists that we are, recommend you drink it plain.
+If not always, try it plain once; you'll be surprised how many layers there are to a cup of tea.

 The Cold Brew Infusion

 This method works excellently for Iced tea.
-There’s no heat involved and the liquor produced is extremely strong.
-A variety of ingredients can be added later, such as fresh fruits or fruit juices to enhance the flavor of tea.
+There’s no heat involved, and the liquor produced is extremely strong.
+A variety of ingredients can be added later, such as fresh fruit or fruit juice, to enhance the tea's flavour.
 But do remember, sugar never completely dissolves in Iced tea, so honey works better.
-Freshly prepared Iced tea has twenty times the antioxidants than its bottled counterparts.
+Freshly prepared Iced tea has twenty times the antioxidants as its bottled counterparts.

 Step 1: Drop loose tea leaves in a tall jar.
-Add a teaspoon extra than recommended quantity.
-(Use 6 teaspoons of tea leaves for 1 liter of water)
+Add an extra teaspoon more than the recommended quantity.
+(Use 6 teaspoons of tea leaves for 1 litre of water)

 Step 2: Fill it with water.
 Cover the jar and leave it overnight (At least 8 hours).
 And if you leave it in the refrigerator, you can skip ice cubes and serve it straight.